rsnpj/notes-site/notes/Year_3/Recommender_Systems/Introduction.md

 -   Helps quantify
 -   A numerical value
 -   Predicting liking of an item for the active user
+-   Not necessarily seen by the user (can be displayed, e.g. Netflix says 94% match)

 Recommendation:

--   Selected items for the user from a larger set
+-   Selected items for the user from a larger set (produced from prediction)

 # Dimensions of an analytical framework

--   Domain
+-   Domain - area where the recommender system is applied
--   Context
+-   Context - what does the user want to achieve?
--   Knowledge source
+-   Knowledge source - where the data is coming from
 -   Purpose
 -   Personalisation level
 -   Recommendation algorithm(s)